Thinking of volunteering? We need you!

 It’s a big process with defined protocols when we bring in animals from our shelter.
 Setting up kitty condos, helping with medical intake, paperwork and any other needs that pop up, for typically 20 or more kitties at a time, needs a lot of hands.
 It’s a BIG deal.
 On occasion, the need for foster care of the animals coming through the Paw Pad is requested.
 This involves rehab of medically needy animals, socializing those that are terrified, or just cuddling until adoption exit plans come up.

 Until we have our own low cost spay/neuter clinic here in Santa Rosa County, we will continue our every two week transport to Operation Spay Bay in Panama City.
-For two years we have been providing this service and have a very streamlined two-day process with many job opportunities available.
+For three years we have been providing this service and have a very streamlined two-day process with many job opportunities available.

 TNR (TRAP-NEUTER-RETURN) PROGRAM

 Every second Sunday of the month we hold our Pet Food Pantry offering pet food supplementation assistance to our community.
 In addition, we offer a monthly Bowl Filler program, in conjunction with the Council on Aging, assisting our seniors by providing for their pets.
 A HOPE has also held many clinics offering low cost vaccines and microchips to our community animals.
 Interested in educating our youth?
-We mentor many groups of children by teaching hands on humane education.
+We mentor groups of children by teaching hands on humane education.
 All of these services require the help of our generous and caring volunteers.

 The services we provide will continue to grow.
 When our Founder and President, Brandi Winkleman, sees a need for the animals in our community, no doubt, something new will be implemented.
 It’s what A HOPE is all about …